-William Horne, Associate Editor of The Activist History Review, writes about the relationship of race to labor, freedom, and capitalism in post-Civil War Louisiana.
-His research interests include systems of power revolving around concepts of race, labor, incarceration, capitalism, and the state.
+William Horne, Co-Founder and Editor of The Activist History Review, is an Arthur J. Ennis Postdoctoral Fellow at Villanova University who writes about the relationship of race to labor, freedom, disability, and capitalism in post-Civil War Louisiana.
 He is a former high school teacher, barista, and warehouse worker and is an avid home gardener.
-His dissertation, “Carceral State: Baton Rouge and its Plantation Environs Across Emancipation,” examines the ways in which white supremacy and capitalism each depended on restricting black freedom in the aftermath of slavery.
-He holds a PhD in history from The George Washington University and can be followed on Twitter at @wihorne.
+He holds a PhD in History from The George Washington University and can be followed on Twitter at @wihorne.

 Tim Chester’s resignation Monday as Interim Director of the Louisiana State Museum system set off something of a firestorm in Louisiana.
 According to Chester’s resignation letter, Lt.
 Gov. Billy Nungesser engaged in “political interference in daily museum operations” that threatened the viability of the institution.

 Sometime in the late 1930s, Irene Robertson interviewed Mary Teel about her memory of slavery and her life since.
 Some of Robertson’s questions clearly made the formerly-enslaved Teel feel uncomfortable, like when she asked about the Klan, education, and voting.
 Nonetheless, Teel’s account of slavery and its aftermath repeated a theme common among her peers: years of hard work still left her “hard up.”